The Fifth Sacred Thing: Setting

 In the utopia described in the novel, the streets have been dug up and are replaced with gardens and fruit trees.
 Additionally, every house is equipped with a small garden plot.
 The food is available to everyone and access to food is not limited by money, power, or ownership.
 Farms where the city's fruit and vegetables grow are hidden behind the blocks of homes.
 There is plenty of food and everyone is said to have more than enough to eat.
 The gardens are lined with streams that run throughout the city.
 The only remnants of the pavement that once existed are narrow paths meant for walking, cycling, or rollerblading.
 These paths are accented with colorful stones and mosaics.
 The city is depicted as a beautiful locale where everything is shared yet nothing is lacking.
 In this ecotopian city, food and many other resources are understood as a commons, rather than a commodity.

 When the city is threatened by an army marching from the South, food becomes central to the non-violent philosophy and practice of the inhabitants as they grapple with how to respond to the possibility of violent attack.
 The inhabitants decide to invite soldiers to leave the army and to join them living in this ecotopian city.
-They say to the soldiers 'there is a place set for you at our table, if you will choose to join us' (p.235).
+They say to the soldiers 'there is a place set for you at our table, if you will choose to join us' (p.
+235).
 This invitation, and the possibility of never going hungry, is almost incomprehensible to the soldiers who have been stripped of their given names and reduced to numbers, survive on small amounts of poor-quality food, and many have never seen running water.

 Reception

 The novel won "Best Science Fiction, Fantasy or Horror Novel" at the 6th Lambda Literary Awards.

 Kirkus Reviews described the book as "a big, shaggy, sloppy dog of a fantasy" and added, "Starhawk deserves points for her idealism, but her vision and characterizations are only half-realized here—and further muddied as she goes on far, far too long."

-The review from Publishers Weekly called it a "sometimes clumsy but compelling first novel" by Starhawk: "[she] delivers her message with a heavy hand and several cliches: her besieged utopia echoes the liberal politics and ecofeminism of her nonfiction; her dystopia features the overused SF bugbear of Christian fanaticism.
+Publishers Weekly called it a "sometimes clumsy but compelling first novel" by Starhawk: "[she] delivers her message with a heavy hand and several cliches: her besieged utopia echoes the liberal politics and ecofeminism of her nonfiction; her dystopia features the overused SF bugbear of Christian fanaticism.
 However, she creates memorable characters—a young midwife, a broken musician, an old Witch-Woman—and skillfully conveys their emotions in gripping, sometimes harrowing scenes set against vivid backdrops."